Middlesbrough's gritting fleet is on stand-by as the first cold snap of the season approaches.

 Middlesbrough boasts one of the fastest gritting times in the country, with the team able to cover roads on the borough's five gritting routes - a total distance of 180 miles - in just two hours.

-The popular winter weather feature can be accessed via the home page of the Middlesbrough Council website throughout the winter months, with regular updates on grit stocks, weather forecasts and road conditions.
-For more information visit the winter page or follow @MbroCouncil #mbrowinter on Twitter.
+The popular winter weather feature can be accessed on the gritting and cold weather page, with regular updates on grit stocks, weather forecasts and road conditions.
+For more information visit the gritting and cold weather page or follow @MbroCouncil #mbrowinter on Twitter.